leosac/access-control/doc/guides/guide_install_from_source.md

 make
 ```

-The `LEOSAC_PLATFORM` var is set to 'Unknown' by default, you can safely ignore it for now, or see *Advanced CMake* flags section for more info.

     * `LEOSAC_GPROF`: CMake will add [GNU Gprof](https://en.wikipedia.org/wiki/Gprof) compilation/linking flags.
 This flag is for debugging purpose only and should be coupled with `-DCMAKE_BUILD_TYPE=Debug`
     * `LEOSAC_BUILD_MODULES`: Unset this flag if you don't want CMake to build Leosac modules.